 Working fixed hours from 9 to 5 is overrated.
 We live in a modern world where flexibility and adaptability are necessary for success.
 Therefore, offering a flexible schedule to your employees is getting one step closer to creating a family-friendly workspace.
 Would you rather have tired employees or rested employees who leave a bit earlier and finish their work at home?

 Many parents find it easier to leave work earlier, pick up their kids from school or daycare, and complete their tasks in the evening or during the weekends.
-This type of schedule allows them to adapt to both, parental and working roles and be successful in both fields.
-Why would you stop them there?
+This type of schedule allows them to adapt to both parental and working roles and be successful in both fields.
+So why would you stop them there?

 Another great way to achieve flexibility is to allow remote work.
 That’s how parents can stay home with their children and do their work-related tasks promptly.
-If the type of work you do doesn’t support from-home working, consider letting the parents set their schedules and shifts.
+If your work doesn’t support from-home working, consider letting the parents set their schedules and shifts.
 So, instead of working from 9 to 5, they can work from 7 to 3, or even 4 hours in the morning, 4 in the afternoon.

 2. Provide training

 Having a flexible schedule doesn’t mean being treated as a better, or on the other hand, less worthy employee.
 Employees that are parents still want to be included in the company’s culture and activities.
-This can be hard especially if they are working from home.
-That’s why you should consider providing different types of training and workshops to make it easier for them to adapt.
+This can be hard, especially if they are working from home.
+That’s why you should consider providing different training and workshops to make it easier for them to adapt.

 For example, time management tips for effective working are similar, but not quite the same, for those who work from home or the office.
 Besides that, you mustn’t forget about the communication between the employees.
-Maybe the dad working from home is the key component in the team or only the mom who left earlier has the copy of the paper you need.
-Therefore, you need to train your employees to communicate with their colleagues whether they are working from the office or the home.
+For example, maybe the dad working from home is the key component in the team, or only the mom who left earlier has the copy of the paper you need.
+Therefore, you need to train your employees to communicate with their colleagues whether they work from the office or the home.
 That’s how you’ll create an inclusive atmosphere for everyone.

 3. Offer parental leave for both parents

-Parents, whether they are biological or adoptive, know that taking care of a child up to a certain age is a fulltime job.
-Babies and toddlers need complete parental commitment for successful and healthy development.
+Whether biological or adoptive, parents know that taking care of a child up to a certain age is a full-time job.
+However, babies and toddlers need complete parental commitment for successful and healthy development.
 That’s why allowing parents parental leaves to take care of their kids is essential for family-friendly company culture.

 Until recently, it was unacceptable for fathers to leave their work and take care of the youngsters.
-Luckily, times have changed.
-Today, in most companies and countries worldwide, both mother and father can take paid parental leaves to look after their babies.
+But, luckily, times have changed.
+Today, in most companies and countries worldwide, both mother and father can pay parental leaves to look after their babies.